Experience-Monks/typing-ahead/README.md

 It has two public methods:

 - generate: Lets you generate a data model consists of words
-- find: Using the pre-generated data model, it finds the closest match of the input word
+- find: Finds the closest match of the input word within the provided model

 ## Get Started